assume-breach/Helpful-Scripts/C# Token Duplicator/README.md

 Token Duplicator that can be used with Execute-Assembly in CS or Havoc.
+Mainly based on the code in this repo: https://github.com/yusufqk/SystemToken

 Compile with Mono-Devel on Linux.